Locxion/NanoTwitchLeafs/README.md

 # Where to Start?
 ## Basic Todo

-- [ ] Project Documentation ( Docs and Code Comments are pretty non existent at this Point)
+- [ ] Project Documentation. ( Docs and Code Comments are pretty non existent at this Point)
+- [ ] Add Checks and Error Messages for missing Twitch/Streamlabbs ClientId & Secret.
 - [ ] Rewrite the AutoUpdate Code to search for a new Version on Github and download/install from it.
 - [ ] Rewrite DataType "Amount" from Int to double to make a Trigger for a 6,66 € Donation possible.
 - [ ] Add some Color or a Darkmode to the Software